literallybenjam/SocietML/README.md

 ##  Processing:  ##

 The `societml.js` file contains a script to render SocietML elements.
-Simply include this script in your file and run `SocietML.parse()`.
-If you only want to process a single element or document, `SocietML.parse()` will take this as a parameter; otherwise, it will process `document.documentElement`.
-The return value of `SocietML.parse()` is the processed element.
+Load this script after the DOM content for the page has been loaded and it will process the page, rendering all SocietML markup.